InekeScheffers/NYCDA-individual-assignments/11-21-2016-Blog-Application/readme.md

 An app that let's users register, log-in, log-out.
 Post posts, view all posts on newsfeed, view all own posts on profile, view comments on specific posts and leave comments on specific posts.

 ## Used node-sass-middleware way to compile sass and automatically recompile
--> node-sass / webpack ways are better
-Because this way recompiles with EVERY request
+-> node-sass / webpack ways are better, because this way recompiles with EVERY request

 * Node
   * express